Cognac, France: Geography

 Cognac is situated on the river Charente between the towns of Angoulême and Saintes.
-The majority of the town has been built on the river's left bank, with the smaller right bank area known as the Saint Jacques district.
+The greater part of the town has been built on the river's left bank, with the smaller right bank area known as the Saint Jacques district.
 The town is situated on one of the pilgrimage routes to Santiago de Compostela and is home to the French Air Force training base 709.
 Cognac is 400 km southwest of Paris.

+Culture

+The Festival Polar de Cognac has been held each year since 1996.
+With a focus on crime fiction and thrillers, it showcases and awards prizes to novels, comic books, film, theatre, and television.

 Cognac brandy

 The town gives its name to one of the world's best-known types of brandy or eau de vie.
 Drinks must be made in certain areas around the town of Cognac and must be made according to strictly defined regulations to be granted the name Cognac.

 Cognac is a unique spirit in that it is double-distilled.
 This process can be viewed in one of the many "Grande Marque" Cognac houses which all have visitor centres.
 Most central in the town are Hennessy, Martell, Otard, Camus and Remy Martin.
 About 15 km east of Cognac is Jarnac, home to Courvoisier.

 There are six vineyard areas around the Cognac area, all of which are within the Appellation Controlee for Cognac, but which are considered to vary in quality from the best growth area of "Grande Champagne" (nothing to do with the Champagne wine region in NE France), through "Petite Champagne" then "Borderies", "Fins Bois", "Bon Bois" and finally "Bois Ordinaire".
-The best Cognacs are generally only made using Grande and Petite Champagne grapes, but all Cognac is produced by blending a variety of eau de vie which can be made from grapes from different locations, and from different vintages.
+All Cognac is produced by blending a variety of eau de vie which can be made from grapes from different locations, and from different vintages.
 It is the cellar master's skill that ensures that a brand's Cognac is recognizable regardless of when it is produced, since he can blend multiple eaux de vie to achieve the right taste for his house.